 There was a rumor that there had been an explosion and a fire at an Iowa ag digester.
 I called the State Fire Marshall’s office and asked about that.
 The answer I got was the State Fire Marshall’s office had not heard anything about an explosion and a fire.
 A journalist, with the help of locals, did an investigation and found that there had been a methane explosion and a fire with two workers being injured.
 If that would have happened at your wwtp, you would have had the DNR and OSHA doing an immediate investigation into the explosion, the fire, and the injuries to the workers.
 Again, a report, a demand to fix the reason for the incident happening, and probably a fine would have been issued by the DNR and OSHA.
 None of that happened for the same reasons I mentioned in the leak incident.
 No DNR or OSHA regulatory oversight happens with ag digesters.

 At a SE Iowa digester, a diver was contracted to fix a problem that was occurring in the digester.
 Because there are no regulations, and their education components, the diver did not know what he was getting into.
-There was no SOP that he could work off of, and he was told that the temperature would be 99 to 105 degrees.
+There was no Standard Operating Procedure that he could work off of, and he was told that the temperature would be 99 to 105 degrees.
 When he went into the digester liquid, he radioed to his girlfriend who was helping him, that he was having trouble and taking his helmet off.
 She started pulling on the air lines, this was a hard hat diver, there was not a safety line or safety equipment, and all that came up was his helmet.
 They brought in 3 professional divers from Chicago to retrieve the body.
 They found that the temperature was 120 degrees and not the 105 that he was told.
 They had to add 100,000 gallons of water to cool the liquid down and get rid of the foam before they could go in and get his body.
-The divers said he had the wrong diving equipment, and apparently didn’t know what he was getting into.
-Because there were no regulations on ag digesters, no education or SOP’s were available to the diver.
-And, the local law enforcement said that because there was no OSHA regulatory department involved there would be no investigation of what happened.
+From the Cedar Rapids Gazette article, ‘Frank Frosolone, owner of the company that recovered the body, said it did not appear Baenziger had on the proper gear for a dive into liquids contaminated with manure and food waste.
+“It’s a contaminated dive, so we had to use specialized suits with double seals and triple backup air supply and communications.
+You got to have the right stuff,” he said.
+Frosolone said he did not believe Baenziger was using protective equipment, such as a harness or a backup air source.
+“He didn’t have any of that stuff,” he said.’
+The local law enforcement said that because there was no OSHA regulatory department involved there would be no investigation of what happened.
 And, the death was simply ruled an accident.

 For many reasons, this probably would not have happened at a wwtp.
 If this happened at a wwtp, DNR and OSHA would have been involved doing an investigation, a report on what went wrong, a demand that problems be fixed, and a fine.
 The ag industry cannot say that ag and wwtp digesters are the same when ag digesters have none of the regulations protecting workers, the public, and the environment.
 And have no education of workers that is required to be a licensed wwtp operator.